Lemoncode/redux-excercise/Readme.md

-We will get as starting point an application that displays a list of github members that belongs to an organization (in the starting excercise is hardcoded to _lemoncode_), and
+We will get as starting point an application that displays a list of github members that belongs to an organization (in the starting excercise is hardcoded to _lemoncode_), and then add an input that will let the user change the organization name and query the members by clicking on the _load_ button.

 # Excercise